mindeeloo/yt-vid-downloader/README.md

 Where you can find the videos once they are done installing is in a folder located in the same directory as the .py file, titled "downloads"

-This also uses the pytube module, it will say if it cannot import pytube.
+As of version 1.0.2, it will attempt to automatically install pytube if it cannot import it, make sure to have pip working to use this feature.

 # Thank you to